anandamuri/anandamuri/README.md

-<h2 align="left">Hi 👋!
+<h2 align="left">Hello 👋!
 My name is Anish and I'm a student at the University of Michigan. </h2>

 ###